From Ohio History Central

-In their book, The Gilded Age, authors Mark Twain and Charles Dudley Warner claimed that things appeared wonderful on the surface in this era, but these two men contended, underneath, life was difficult for the vast majority of people in the U.S.
+In their book The Gilded Age, authors Mark Twain and Charles Dudley Warner claimed that, on the surface, things appeared wonderful during this era while underneath, life was difficult for the vast majority of people living in the U.S.

 Politically, corrupt politicians characterized this era.
-City bosses arose who illegally controlled city governments.
-At the state and federal levels of government, while many politicians were well intentioned, others were not.
+City bosses, who illegally controlled city governments, arose.
+At the state and federal levels, while many politicians were well intentioned, others were not.
 Historians commonly view United States political leaders during this period as among the most corrupt and inept officials in U.S. history.

 Events in Ohio symbolized those that occurred across the rest of the United States during the Gilded Age.
 Some residents, like John D. Rockefeller, earned massive fortunes, while the majority of working-class Ohioans struggled.
 Political corruption occurred across Ohio, as symbolized by George Cox, the city boss of Cincinnati, Ohio.
 The United States experienced tremendous growth during the Gilded Age, but not all in the United States shared in it.